-Referring to Section 8 of the applicable edition of BEC, provide summary table on the maximum allowable electrical power reduction of lift and escalator installation.
+Refer to Section 8 of BEC 2018, provide summary table on the maximum allowable electrical power reduction of lift and escalator installation.

 The report should be endorsed by a locally qualified professional who has at least 5-year of relevant experience in green building services system design.
-The Locally Qualified Professional shall attain at least one of the following local professional qualifications: